isomerpages/moe-eliasparkpri/_others/Sexuality Education.md

 communities in Singapore on sexuality issues.</p>
 <p>2.
 The <strong>Goals</strong> of Sexuality Education are:</p>
 <p>(a) Support students in managing their physiological, social and emotional
-changes as they grow up and develop safe and healthy relationships.</p>
+changes as they grow up and develop safe and healthy relationships.
-<p>(b) Guide students to make wise, informed and responsible decisions on
+<br>(b) Guide students to make wise, informed and responsible decisions on
-sexuality matters.</p>
+sexuality matters.
-<p>(c) Help students develop a moral compass and respect for themselves and
+<br>(c) Help students develop a moral compass and respect for themselves and
 others by having positive mainstream values and attitudes about sexuality that are premised on the family as the basic unit of society.</p>
 <p>3.
 The <strong>Key Messages</strong> of Sexuality Education are:</p>